LightSys/midwife-emr-ansible/README.md

 1. Read `scripts/README.md` and follow the instructions carefully.
 2. Attach the Odroid to the network using an ethernet cable and identify the IP address.
+3. The Odroid will boot up and shut itself down again is a minute or two.
+   Restart it after it does this.
-3. SSH into the odroid using root/odroid as the username/password.
+4. SSH into the odroid using root/odroid as the username/password.
 For example, something like this but with the IP address you found in step 2.

 ```
 ssh root@192.168.0.150
 ```

-4. Follow the instructions on the Odroid wiki page here: https://wiki.odroid.com/odroid-xu4/os_images/linux/ubuntu_4.14/20171213#how_to_update_system_and_kernel_software_don_t_forget_dist-upgrade
+5. Follow the instructions on the Odroid wiki page here: https://wiki.odroid.com/odroid-xu4/os_images/linux/ubuntu_4.14/20171213#how_to_update_system_and_kernel_software_don_t_forget_dist-upgrade

 ```